jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/sops.md

     and reproducibility capabilities.
 1. [Torus](https://www.torus.sh/):
     We used it a few years ago but it got discontinued.
-    One year leater they relaunched their service.
+    One year later they relaunched their service.
     It is a common
     [Secrets Engine](https://www.vaultproject.io/docs/secrets),
     meaning that secrets are not stored as code,